readthedocs/readthedocs.org/docs/guides/specifying-dependencies.rst

 Using a configuration file
 --------------------------

-The recommended approach for specifying a pip requirements file is to use a :doc:`/config-file/index` file.
+The recommended approach for specifying a pip requirements file is to use a :doc:`/config-file/index` file, see :ref:`config-file/v2:python.requirements`.

 Using the project admin dashboard
 ---------------------------------